AdemCatamak/MessageStorage/ReadMe.md

 `AddSqlServerJobProcessor` method lets you introduce a predefined background service to the system.
 This service executes defined jobs on the system.

 `AddMessageStorageSqlServerMonitor` method lets you introduce monitor object for Sql Server.
-Monitor allow you take count of jobs that registered.
+Monitor allow you take count of jobs those are saved into db.

 After these steps, you can use the object that is an implementation of `IMessageStorageDbClient` interface.

-__Example of registering user and saving AccountCreatedEvent message in the same transaction.__
+__Example of registering user (with entity-framework) and saving AccountCreatedEvent message in the same transaction.__

 ```
 public AccountController(IMessageStorageDbClient messageStorageDbClient, AccountDbContext accountDbContext)